jinyung2/Crypto-Tracker/backend/README.md

 If signup fails, a json file containing a `reason` will be returned.

 ### `/signin`
-#### Compatible Methods: Post
+#### Compatible Methods: POST
-Used for users to sign in into their existing accounts
+Used for users to sign in into their existing accounts.

 Expects `data` to have a json file containing:
 * `email`: the user's email